6 Most Peaceful States In Nigeria

 Although Nigeria generally isn’t the most peaceful place in the world, there are some states in Nigeria that out of the effort of local authorities or even providence enjoy relative peace within their borders.
 These states are not without any problem.
 They still witness the terrorism, the jungle justice, and all the other heart-wrenching social vices that have become normal of many Nigerian states, but have managed to curtail them to a reasonable extent.

-In case you are looking for where to live in Nigeria and are very interested in choosing a state where you are less likely to be caught in an ethnic, political, or religious crisis, below, I present to you the 6 most peaceful states in Nigeria.
+In case you are looking for where to live in Nigeria and are very interested in choosing a state where you are less likely to be caught in an ethnic, political, or religious crisis, then you should consider these six states.

 The south-east state of Enugu has prospered with infinitesimal record of political, religious or communal crisis, and this has been the case for years now.
 It also has recorded fewer cases of gang wars compared to other states in the region, and despite being a melting pot of almost every ethnic group in Nigeria, disagreements rarely metamorphose into full-blown conflict that propels the warring sides into burning each other’s properties while baying for each other’s blood.